MichaelChirico/DissertationTemplate/README.md

 `aggregator.sh` can be used to pull the latest version of your papers to the `full_chapters` folder; it also runs `body_extractor.R`, which gives an R script for automatically assembling the papers together into your dissertation's format and creating the properly named files in `content/`.

-It relies on using the customized `\TAG{label}` created with the `verbatim` package in LaTeX and defined as `\newcommand{\TAG}[1]{}`, inspired by [this Q&A](http://stackoverflow.com/a/43757754/3576984). `body_extractor.R` also deals with some other idiosyncrasies of having written the paper in with the `rmarkdown`/`knitr` packages, and has a fair amount of idiosyncrasies that you'll have to handle yourself -- my hope is that the examples of such covered here are enough to make generalization easier.
+It relies on using the customized `\TAG{label}` created with the `verbatim` package in LaTeX and defined as `\newcommand{\TAG}[1]{}`, inspired by [this Q&A](http://stackoverflow.com/a/43757754/3576984). `body_extractor.R` also deals with some other idiosyncrasies of having written the paper with the `rmarkdown`/`knitr` packages, and has a fair amount of idiosyncrasies that you'll have to handle yourself -- my hope is that the examples of such covered here are enough to make generalization easier.

 Here's one possible complete work flow for creating your dissertation: